 Our new HT-Series Correct Connect Color Band, color-coded bands that attach to the coupler and hose plug sides of our HT- HTE- and HTZ-Series connectors, allows users to easily and quickly match up colors in the field instead of hunting for the correct fittings.

 We also developed a new API coupler used for loading and unloading fuel from tanks to tank trucks.
-With improved pressure ratings, the new 5500-Series coupler accommodates a broader selection of seal types for more aggressive additives in gasoline and maintains our easy to replace seal design.
+With improved pressure ratings, the new 5500-Series coupler accommodates a broader selection of seal types for more aggressive additives in gasoline and maintains our easy-to-replace seal design.

 And in regards to fuel loading arms, our end-users continue to respond positively to our A-frame fuel loading arms—a product we introduced two years ago—that helps transfer fuel to tanker trucks more quickly and efficiently.
 It also helps prevent damage to hoses or API couplings by keeping them off the ground and out of the way of heavy trucks.